Simulation-of-Traffic-and-Transport/SiTT/readmes/concept.md

 The main simulation program code is called *Si.T.T.
 Core*.
 The core takes arguments defined by some *configuration*.
 After running, it returns data in a format that can be read and presented by other applications.
 Si.T.T.
 Core is designed to be run as part of other applications, e.g. as part of a website (e.g. in a Django application), as a command line programm or within one that presents a nice GUI (graphical user interface).
+Presently, only the command line version has been implemented.

 ```mermaid
 flowchart TB